Bickerstaffe Square at Talbot Gateway, Blackpool

 John Bickerstaffe was the man who commissioned the building of The Blackpool Tower in 1891.
 To name this new public space after him is a fitting way to immortalise the name for future generations.

-Phase one construction work at Talbot Road Gateway was completed in 2014.
+Construction work at Bickerstaffe Square and Talbot Gateway Phase 1 was completed in 2014.

-The tramway extension at Talbot Road is now completed from the promenade at North Pier to the front door of Wilkinson’s!
+The tramway extension at Talbot Road is now completed from the promenade at North Pier to the site of the Holiday Inn and terminus with Blackpool North Station.
+It’s scheduled to open in 2024.

 Artist's impression of the Talbot Road tramway in use